BFTrick/wp-theme-picker-control/README.md

 1. Include & activate the plugin
 2. Open your functions.php file
-3. Save your favorite fonts in an array like so:
+3. Save your themes in an array like so:

 	``` php
 	$customThemes;